Responsibility for employees

 Audi offers flexible forms of working and child care options to assist its employees in achieving their individual ambitions and reconciling work and family.
 For instance, for almost ten years, the company has offered daycare places to staff with infants, while arrangements for school vacations are provided for children of school age.
 A new option in Ingolstadt is flexible short-term care at miedelHaus, which helps parents to cope with child care bottlenecks such as daycare center closing days and business trips.
 The overseas Audi locations of Győr and Changchun also operate partnerships with daycare centers and schools.

 A further component of increased work flexibility is part-time work and teleworking, which is also compatible with shift work.
-Parental leave is another priority topic at Audi – in 2012, a total of 1,500 employees took parental leave.
+The subject of parental leave is also high on the agenda at Audi.
+A total of 1732 employees – 62 percent of them men – took parental leave in 2013.
 Under the "Job & Family" program, Audi offers mothers and fathers on parental leave and also family members who are caregivers the opportunity to acquire additional qualifications to make returning to work easier after their period of absence ends.
 Audi employees who want to take more time off for their family than the statutory period of parental leave can take advantage of a four-year reemployment guarantee.

 Training and advancement